altay-oz/metis-analytica/content/english/blog/2025-02-07-cybersecurity.md

 author: Altay Özaygen
 ---

-At metis-analytica, we are excited to share the findings from our latest research on the **technology landscape analysis of the cybersecurity sector**.
+At metis analytica, we are excited to share the findings from our latest research on the **technology landscape analysis of the cybersecurity sector**.
 With the increasing complexity of the digital landscape, cybersecurity remains a crucial element of modern